 To produce smoke, make sure the tray is clean and near to the heating element.
 Opening the vent will produce more smoke.

-Wood chips with limited moisture is also another reason for no smoke.
+Wood chips with limited moisture are also another reason for no smoke.
 Try purchasing wood chips with measurable moisture for working effectively.

 - Can you put aluminum foil in an electric smoker?